openhab/openhab-python/MIGRATION.md

 ### import changes

 It is mostly a rename of "core" to "openhab".
 Additionaly the order of parameters in Trigger classes are changed. "state" and "previous_status" is swapped.
-If you already use named parameters, you you don't need to change anything.
+If you already use named parameters, you don't need to change anything.

 legacy syntax (e.g)